installations

 (2002, Spain/US, 87:00)

 “Fragments of action unfold across simultaneous screens, dissolving traditional storytelling into living paintings.
-These site-specific projects are where space, time, and narrative intersect, offering viewers an active dialogue between movement, image, and music.
-Each installation reimagines how contemporary art can inhabit both the digital and physical worlds, blurring the boundary between observer and participant
+These site-specific projects by Pedro Valiente lie where space, time, and narrative intersect, offering viewers an active dialogue between movement, image, and music.
+Multiple Portraits trilogy looks at how contemporary art can inhabit both the digital and physical worlds.

-Tarahumara Project (2024, Spain/Mexico, 7min) delves into the endurance and spiritual connection of the Rarámuri people, famed for their long-distance running and deep ties to the land.
-The work blends intimate documentary-style footage with rich soundscapes, creating a sensory immersion in the landscapes and rituals of the Sierra Tarahumara.
-The project draws a revealing contrast between ancient traditions and the encroachment of modernity, inviting reflection on resilience, memory, and cultural continuity.
+Tarahumara Project (2024, Spain/Mexico, 7:00) shows the endurance and spiritual connection of the Rarámuri people, famed for their long-distance running and deep ties to the land.
+The work blends intimate documentary-style footage with rich sound, creating a sensory immersion in Sierra Tarahumara.
+It draws a contrast between ancient traditions and modernity, inviting reflection on memory, and identity.

-Humans in the Desert (2022, Spain/Jordan, 6min) evokes the vastness and isolation of Jordan’s Wadi Rum desert through minimalistic, black-and-white imagery.
+Humans in the Desert (2022, Spain/Jordan, 6:00) evokes the vastness and isolation of Jordan’s Wadi Rum desert through minimal, black-and-white imagery.
 The installation follows a ritualistic exchange, where a bag is passed hand-to-hand between humans and animals in a quiet, wordless narrative.
-This delicate, cyclical gesture touches on shared instincts and the deep, often unspoken, bond between humans and the animal world.
-The work invites to meditate on memory and the enduring ties that unite all living beings.
+This delicate, cyclical gesture touches on shared instincts and the deep bond between humans and animals.

-Penelope is Waiting (20015, Spain, 7min) reimagines the timeless myth through a contemporary lens, exploring themes of longing, solitude, and resilience —through four simultaneous projections, each offering a fragment of her silent, enduring wait.
-From gazing through a balcony to preparing coffee, these moments of stillness and quiet strength portray a woman suspended in time, embodying both the resilience and the emotional complexity of waiting.
-Set in a stark, dreamlike space, the installation offers a meditation on longing, presence, and absence, transforming the myth into a universal exploration of patience.
+Penelope is Waiting (2015, Spain, 7:00) reimagines the timeless myth through a contemporary lens in four simultaneous projections, each offering a fragment of her silent, enduring wait.
+From gazing through a balcony to preparing coffee, these moments of stillness portray a woman suspended in time.
+Set in a stark, dreamlike space, the installation offers a look at presence and absence.

-Each installation becomes a site-specific experience, speaking through its unique environment.
-These works dissolve traditional storytelling, inviting the viewer to inhabit spaces where time, narrative, and sensation are in constant flux.
-From the endurance captured in Tarahumara Project to the rituals of Humans in the Desert, the fragmented myth in Penelope is Waiting, the dreamlike confrontation in Oedipus, and the surreal world of 282 Broadway, each piece emerges from its setting, challenging boundaries and engaging deeply with its surroundings.
-These installations create breathing dialogues that stir emotions and reflections on how we live (move, wait, endure…) within the spaces we inhabit.”
+From the resilience captured in Tarahumara Project to the rituals of Humans in the Desert, the fragmented myth in Penelope is Waiting, the dreamlike confrontation in Oedipus, and the surreal worlds of 282 Broadway, each piece emerges from its unique setting.
+They all stir emotions and ideas on how we live within the spaces we inhabit.”
 Site I Behance I EXTERNAL REVIEW

 Art in New York